MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 #### 4. The *for-loop* without any expressions

-Even we omit all the expressions, we still have to put two *semi-colon* inside the parentheses to represent all the three expression block.
-Otherwise it gives us an error.
+Even we omit all the expressions still have to put two *semi-colons* inside the parentheses to represent all the three expression blocks.
+Otherwise, it gives us an error.

-Also don't forget to use the *break-statement* to terminate the loop at some point and, modify the variable to keep the loop running.
+Also, do not forget to use the *break-statement*, to terminate the loop at some point and modify the variable to keep the loop running.

 ```javascript